Real Estate Commission Rates in Chicago: What Sellers Pay in 2026

 FAQs About Chicago Real Estate Commissions

-What is the average real estate commission in Chicago?
+How much is real estate commission in Chicago?

-The average total real estate commission in Chicago is approximately 5-5.5% of the sale price, split between the listing agent (2.5-3%) and buyer’s agent (2.5-3%).
-However, rates vary and are always negotiable.
-Flat-fee alternatives can reduce the listing side to a fixed fee of $1,995 regardless of sale price.
+Real estate commission in Chicago typically ranges from 5% to 6% of the sale price, split between the listing agent (commonly 2.5-3%) and buyer’s agent (2.5-3%).
+These rates are always negotiable.
+Flat-fee alternatives like Net Gain Realty charge $1,995 for listing services regardless of home price.

 Who pays the real estate commission in Illinois?

 In Illinois, the seller typically pays the total commission from the sale proceeds at closing.
 The commission is deducted before the seller receives their net proceeds.
-While the seller pays, the buyer effectively contributes through the purchase price.
+Buyer agent compensation is now negotiable and may be paid by either party.

 Can I negotiate my realtor’s commission?

 Yes.
 Commission rates are always negotiable—there is no legally mandated rate.
 Interview multiple agents, get commission proposals in writing, and negotiate before signing a listing agreement.
-Higher-priced homes and fast-moving markets give you more negotiating power.
+Higher-priced homes and fast-moving markets often give sellers more negotiating leverage.

 What did the NAR settlement change about commissions?